Who doesn’t want to wear a crisp uniform, travel to new locations, and at the end of every month, take home a great salary?

 (a) Apply to a flying school

-A flying school is where they’ll teach you theory which includes subjects like the system of the plane, navigation, aviation metrology, and practical which includes 200 flight hours needless to say you need to pass both theory and practical to get your CPL license. you can either apply to strong schools in India or abroad.
+A flying school is where they’ll teach you theory which includes subjects like the system of the plane, navigation, aviation metrology, and practical which includes 200 flight hours needless to say you need to pass both theory and practical exams to get your CPL license. you can either apply to strong schools in India or abroad.
 For India make sure you check the list of flight schools on the DGCA website.

 Some of the top flying schools of our country as of today are Bombay flying club, TMI academy, Star aviation academy, etc. the duration of the course is between 18 months to 2 years.
 Some people also prefer applying to flying schools in the USA, Europe, New Zealand, Canada where you can complete the course between six months to twelve months. so it’s your personal choice and depends on what you want to do.